Value Differences

 Jesus told his disciples a parable in Matthew 13:44 that pertains to moral disagreements with God.
 Here it is:

 Jesus used the phrase “kingdom of heaven” in his teachings to reference the reign of God in our life.
 This reign is not a function of his conquest or dominance.
-It is a matter of our acceptance and consent.
+Instead, it is a matter of our acceptance and consent.

 As with other changes he makes in our life, God never demands that we abide by his moral values, even after we ask him to reign in us.
 Instead, he gives us the desire to uphold his moral values as we walk in harmony with him.
 We eventually adopt his moral code to please us, as well as him.